 Clients with Interesting Previous Occupations

 The QA manager at a company I audited was a culinary school graduate who had worked at various restaurants along the Las Vegas Strip.
-Sadly, the organization’s quality system was missing a few key ingredients and I was not able to recommend ISO 13485 certification during their stage 2 audit.
+Sadly, the organization’s quality system was missing a few key ingredients.

 File This Under Incredible but True